NeuralAIM/CodeHack/README.md

 This library provides functions for hacking into servers and attempting to guess passwords.

 `bruteforce(server_ip, password_list)`: Tries to guess the password for the specified server using the provided list of passwords.
-Returns the password if it is successfully guessed, or raises an exception if it is not.
+Returns the password if it is successfully guessed, or None if it is not.

 `list_common_passwords()`: Returns a list of common passwords that can be used in password-cracking attacks.